 eBooks are available via the Library website and are available off-campus.
 Unfortunately not all books are available in an e-book format: publishers set any restrictions on whether an e-book is are available and whether it can only be viewed online or downloaded for use over a number of days.

 The Library subscribes to a number of ebook providers.
 You can search the ebook databases directly or you can use the main search box on the library homepage.
 Searching ebook databases allows you to search for content using the full-text of all ebooks, and not just the title:

 Each subject has a librarian who offers support and assistance to students and staff:

 Find out who your Academic Subject Librarian is and how to contact them.

-The Academic Writing Support team can discuss with you aspects of your written work such as:
+The Writing Development team can discuss with you aspects of your written work such as: